Pageant Material: Recording and production

-Most of Pageant Material was recorded live in Nashville's historic RCA Studio A. In an interview with The Boot published May 21, 2015, Musgraves describes the recording process: "We recorded most everything in a big circle in one of my favorite old studios on the planet – historic RCA Studio A in Nashville.
+Most of Pageant Material was recorded live in Nashville's historic RCA Studio A. In an interview with The Boot published May 21, 2015, Musgraves described the recording process: "We recorded most everything in a big circle in one of my favorite old studios on the planet – historic RCA Studio A in Nashville.
 That lent itself to the record having that concise feel that we wanted.
 Then we added a 10-piece string section later."
+Musgraves also said that recording Pageant Material was more exciting because she had a clearer sense of her artistic direction.
+She further noted that most of the album was recorded live with musicians performing together in the same room, which gave the record a more concise and classic sound compared to her previous record Same Trailer Different Park (2013).
+The album was largely recorded live, with Musgraves joined by her touring band and additional studio musicians.

+Musgraves said her voice had improved since Same Trailer Different Park and that she had a clearer sense of the musical direction she wanted to pursue while working on the album.
+She also noted that the artwork was being finalized during the process.
+Musgraves' younger sister, Kelly Christine Sutton, is credited with the album cover's photograph and design.
+As noted by Christina Vinson of Taste of Country, the album cover features Musgraves against a "shiny red backdrop", wearing a tiara and styled with voluminous hair.